 Collaborate with staff in Building Maintenance, HVAC, etc. to address components that can lead to pest issues

-Work to improve the effectiveness of this booklet by evaluating it on a yearly basis
+Work to improve the effectiveness of this IPM program by evaluating the program annually and making updates to this manual as needed.

 Keep up technicians licenses and certifications by enrolling staff in continuing education classes